SFTtech/openage/doc/reverse_engineering/accuracy.md

 100 % accuracy in the game's sense must not be confused with hitting the target 100 % of the time.

 Before researching Ballistics, units fire at the current positions of a target.
 If the target moves and is fast enough, it will not be hit by the projectile.
-This has the effect that even though the game determines a shot to be accurate, it doeesn't mean the target has to be hit.
+This has the effect that even though the game determines a shot to be accurate, it doesn't mean the target has to be hit.

 After the player researched Ballistics, units tend to fire at the position where the target is supposed to be when the arrow lands.
 The targeted unit can still dodge the shot if it moves into another direction after the archer fires.
 Ballistics does affect bombard towers but not other gunpowder or siege units.